github/docs/content/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts.md

 ## Managing Dependabot alerts for your organization
 You can enable or disable {% data variables.product.prodname_dependabot_alerts %} for all repositories owned by your organization.
+{% ifversion fpt or ghec %}Your changes affect all repositories.{% endif %}
 ### Enabling or disabling Dependabot alerts for all existing repositories

-You can enable or disable {% data variables.product.prodname_dependabot_alerts %} for all repositories.
-{% ifversion fpt or ghec %}Your changes affect all repositories.{% endif %}

 {% data reusables.advanced-security.note-org-enable-uses-seats %}